multiformats/js-multibase/README.md

 - `encode` and `decode` functions with to-be-encoded buffer as the only expected argument
 - the require call use the `alphabet` given as an argument for the encoding/decoding process

-*If no package is specified (such as for base1 in the above example, it means the base is not implemented yet)*
+*If no package is specified, it means the base is not implemented yet*

 Adding a new base requires the tests to be updated.
 Test files to be updated are :
 - constants.spec.js